|Nutrition Facts (per serving)|

 Remove from the heat and stir in the 4-inch lemon verbena sprig or strip of lemon zest.
 Let cool for about 20 minutes, tasting occasionally and removing the lemon verbena (or zest) when its flavor has perfumed the soup to your liking.
 It should be a delicate background note, not a predominant flavor.

 Purée the soup until smooth using an immersion blender, standard blender, or food processor.
 Stir in the liqueur if using it, and the lemon zest and juice.
-Cover and refrigerate until very cold, about 4 hours or up to 4 days.
+Cover and refrigerate until very cold, about 4 hours or up to four days.

 Ladle the chilled soup into shallow bowls.
 Top each serving with a dollop of sour cream and a mint sprig.